-Police arrest 65 IPOB members in Rivers
+Benue Govt restates commitment to judges welfare – Aide

 see more

-Safina Buhari
+Safina Buhari (Abuja) & Idris Mahmoud (Katsina)

 Education

-Note: UPDATE: Ugo-Ngali jailed 10 years for oil subsidy fraud UPDATE: Ugo-Ngali jailed 10 years for oil subsidy fraud